jonmikeli/azure-move2vnet/README.md

 # Azure - move2vnet

-This script "moves" Azure resources to a VNet.
+`move2vnet` "moves" Azure resources to a VNet.
-See below to understand the rules applied to such an operation.

 ## Why?

 This script answers to many real life needs.
 It happens that the development of a project starts and security is not considered (whatever will be the reason).
+Sometimes we end up confronted to the need of having to add security afterwords.

-Security can take many forms.
+Security implementation can take many forms.
-When possible, VNet is a simple and effective way to add security.
+VNet is one of them: simple, effective and not intrusive (it does not require modifying applications).

 Adding that kind of security afterwords can be tedious work.
 So, why not to try to find some helpers or accelerators?